Aged Cheese (Parmesan) - Developing

 • outputs: a dictionary mapping output names to Signal objects.

-• simulate(state): a method that defines the explicit behavior of the circuit at the software level.
+• simulate(state): a method that defines the explicit behavior of the component at the software level.
 Not all components need to implement this — simple gates can, but higher-level components might rely only on their subcomponents.

 Automatic Input/Output Detection